All SEMulator3D users will be upgraded to SEMulator Virtual Fabrication Bundle free of charge. SEMulator3D Virtual Fabrication Bundle includes:

 Automate large number of experiments and use metrology to measure critical geometry.
 Structure search inspects entire build area for design/process violations.

-Coventor's software platforms help address the challenges of advanced semiconductor fabrication and micro-electromechanical systems (MEMS) design automation.
+Coventor's platforms help address the challenges of advanced semiconductor fabrication and micro-electromechanical systems (MEMS) design automation.

 The CoventorMP platform provides a unified environment for MEMS design, starting from fully parametic deign entry to the production of functional models that can be simulated at all levels of abstraction.
 Comprises MEMS+ and CoventorWare with MEMS extended analyses.